srddeveloper/WallpaperPlusPlus/README.md

 # WallpaperPlusPlus
-wallpaper project i made for changing wallpapers better
+Wallpaper project i made for changing wallpapers better.

+Please note: this project is not open source to redistrubute.

+All Rights Reserved © Wallpaper++